Wi-Fi-Labs/Labs-Guides/MISC/3DS/Dumping3DSData.md

 It is assumed here you already have a 3DS with CFW and that you have GodMode9 updated to the latest version in said console.<br>
 If you don't have either, make sure to check out these [3DS CFW](https://3ds.hacks.guide/) & [GodMode9](https://3ds.hacks.guide/godmode9-usage) guides first.<br>

 Citra & Lime3DS can run many games without needing to do any special work on a physical 3DS.
-However, some games, such as PokÈmon, _may_ require some system files dumped from a 3DS in order to function properly.<br>
+However, some games, such as Pok√©mon, _may_ require some system files dumped from a 3DS in order to function properly.<br>

 These files are copyrighted and are not allowed to be shared, so dumping them from your own 3DS is the only way to legally obtain them.
 If you do not own a 3DS to dump the files from, you are out of luck.<br>